akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/parameter-directives/parameters.md

 Extracts multiple *query* parameter values from the request.

-If an unmarshaller throws an exception while extracting the value of a parameter, the request will be rejected with a `MissingQueryParameterRejection` if the unmarshaller threw an `Unmarshaller.NoContentException` or a `MalformedQueryParamRejection` in all other cases.
+If an unmarshaller throws an exception while extracting the value of a parameter, the request will be rejected with a `MissingQueryParameterRejection` if the unmarshaller threw an `Unmarshaller.NoContentException` or a @unidoc[MalformedQueryParamRejection] in all other cases.
 (see also @ref[Rejections](../../../routing-dsl/rejections.md))

 ## Description